cs61/cs61-f21-psets/docker/README.md

 CS 61 Docker
 ============

-The [Docker][] container-based virtualization service lets you run a minimal CS 61 environment, including a virtual Linux host, on a Mac OS X or Windows host, without the overhead of a full virtual machine solution like [VMware Workstation][], [VMware Fusion][], or [VirtualBox][].
+The [Docker][] container-based virtualization service lets you run a minimal CS 61 environment, including Linux, on a Mac OS X or Windows computer, without the overhead of a full virtual machine like [VMware Workstation][], [VMware Fusion][], or [VirtualBox][].

 It should be possible to do *all* CS 61 problem sets on CS 61 Docker.